 Harry was the second son, twenty years older than the youngest child, my grandfather Frank.
 It’s unclear how well he knew Frank, but of 5 brothers who served, Sidney, Herbert and Frank all fell across both world wars.
 Mary and her family lived at Overa Cottages at Eccles, next to the railway line.
 A lovely tale is that when the boys came home on leave, they’d throw their kitbags off the train as it passed the cottage before getting off at Eccles Road and walking the couple of miles home.
 I can only imagine how her heart skipped a beat as her lads, back from Canada to fight a war, announced their arrival with a shout as their bags landed with a thump.

 Harry fought on through Canadas then finest hour at Vimy Ridge, in April 1917, promoted to Corporal just two days before the attack, and now found himself on the last day of October at the very front line of the seemingly final desperate push to turn the fortunes of the war.

 Passchendaele, from near Bellevue

-From his vantage point at Bellevue, his only protection to the front was the rise in the ground to Meetcheele where the road crosses towards Passchendaele.
+From his vantage point near Bellevue, his only protection to the front was the rise in the ground to Meetcheele where the road crosses towards Passchendaele.
 It was here the previous morning that fellow Sergeant George Mullin claimed his VC by single handedly storming an enemy machine gun bunker.

 Bellevue, November 1917, centre left